k6alvarez/react-graphql-full-stack-project/README.md

 ## How to setup app for development

-Requirements:
+Before you start:
-- I use Prima for my graphQL server.
+- I use Prisma for my graphQL server.
 You will need to set up a free dev Prisma account.
+- Update the details of both `package.json` files to match your app name and description.
+Along with running `npm install` to update `package.lock` file details.

 ### Prisma (backend)